dedalesha/betfairapi/README.md

 The purpose is to investigate Betfair API and to place some bets according to some rules.

 Before use, run InitKeyStore to save Betfair authentication information.
+It will ask for <keystore password> <betfair username> <betfair password> <betfair app key>.
+The information will be encrypted in a file betfairauth.jceks.
+Other uses of API can then be run, given the betfairauth.jceks is in working directory and betfair.keystore.password system property contains the <keystore password>

 The plan so far is to: